jonnymoo/DocumentTools/README.md

-## DocumentTools: An Azure Function Solution
+# DocumentTools: An Azure Function Solution

 This repository provides a set of Azure Functions for working with documents.

-**Prerequisites:**
+## Prerequisites

-* **Azure Functions Core Tools:** You'll need the Azure Functions Core Tools installed to develop and run your functions locally.
+- **Azure Functions Core Tools:** You'll need the Azure Functions Core Tools installed to develop and run your functions locally.
 Download and install them from the official Microsoft documentation: [https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local)

-**Getting Started:**
+## Getting Started

 1. **Clone the Repository:** Clone this repository to your local machine using Git.
 2. **Run the Functions Locally:** Open a terminal in the project directory and run the following command to start the local Azure Functions runtime: